s-gordon/Backup/README.md

 * **Secured**       : To have the archives encrypted to be stored on external systems
 * **Consistent**    : Need to preserve files, links, rights and dates

-In the next 5 sections I'll try as far as I can to go about many details of the tools and technics we will be using.
+In the next 5 sections I'll try as far as I can to go about many details of the tools and techniques we will be using.

 1. Data repository model
 1. Retrieve files to create snapshots with RSYNC